Jean Jennings: Career

-Jennings was profiled by Susan Orlean for The New Yorker, appeared on The Tonight Show with Jay Leno, and has been a regular on-air contributor, including on Fox Business Network; CNBC's Closing Bell, Squawk Box, Behind the Wheel, and Power Lunch; MSNBC; CBS's This Morning and Evening News; and CNN's American Morning and Headline News.
+Jennings was profiled by Susan Orlean for The New Yorker, appeared on The Tonight Show with Jay Leno, and was a regular on-air contributor, including on Fox Business Network; CNBC's Closing Bell, Squawk Box, Behind the Wheel, and Power Lunch; MSNBC; CBS's This Morning and Evening News; and CNN's American Morning and Headline News.

 In 2014, she was a judge for the ten-episode, Chevrolet-sponsored reality show Motor City Masters, which highlighted car-based design challenges.

-In 2012, while still with Automobile, Jennings founded a self-branded website and blog, Jean Knows Cars, with the backing of Automobile's owner, Source Interlink, online and in 18 newspapers nationally.
+In 2012, while still with Automobile, Jennings founded a self-branded website and blog, JeanKnowsCars, with the backing of Automobile's owner, Source Interlink, online and in 18 newspapers nationally.
 Source Interlink reshuffled its holdings in 2014, letting go of Jennings as Editor in Chief at Automobile and firing 90% of its staff.
 Her website and blog remained active until about 2018.

-She continues to write and podcast with Autoblog.

 Awards and recognition

 Jennings received the 2016 New England Motor Press Association's Lifetime Achievement Award; the Motor Press Guild 2016 Lifetime Achievement Award and the 2007 International Motor Press Association annual Ken Purdy award for Excellence in Automotive Journalism for her June 2006 Automobile cover story, "Veyron in the USA."